|

 If the Java Process terminates expectedly or unexpectedly,

-the Wrapper will clean all bind processes which haven't finished yet.
+the Wrapper will clean all bind processes that haven't finished yet.

 For better consistency,